thealokpandey/Algo-comparision/README.md

 4. Make your choice and learn.

 # 💡Future plans
-1. Looking forward to increase the number 9f algorithms and show minor differences too.
+1. Looking forward to increase the number of algorithms and show minor differences too.
 2. Also plan on making a website which will help user easy acces to the stuff.
 3. Still working on some features like different types of graph and dynamic features.